FareHarbor/fareharbor-docs/external-api/webhooks.md

 Anytime a booking that you have created via the API changes you will be notified by a `POST` request to this URL.
 The body of this request will contain an up-to-date representation of the booking (with the structure descriped in `/external-api/endpoints.md`.
+Webhook requests listen for HTTP success codes.
+If the request receives an error response, it will be retried 3 times at 60 second intervals.

  ```
     {